No Other Woman

 It's extra weird because the film ends up being a bit of morality tale, having Kara prostrate herself to Charmaine in an act of abject contrition near the end.
 Despite all the harm done, the film wraps everything up in a nice little package, with everyone forgiving everyone else.
 It's truly ugly, and it pretty much ignores everything that happened in the last ninety minutes.
 The performances are largely unremarkable.
 Anne Curtis doesn't really seem to have it in her to be a vamp.
 The act is all too apparent.
 Cristine Reyes fares far better in that department, exuding malice in her big bright eyes.
 Derek Ramsey mostly stands around.

-No Other Woman might someday be a camp classic.
+might someday be a camp classic.
 It's clumsy pop culture references and knack for over-the-top confrontations might have people fondly remembering it for years to come.
 Irony is its only cachet, the film too utterly insane to ever take seriously.
 The tears flow on screen, and the music swells to a dramatic crescendo, but even with all that prodding, laughter is the only proper response.
 In the end, even the movie has to admit that none of it really mattered, and all the supposed pain that the characters went through may as well be forgotten.